IAmMaulik/Remove_Distractions/README.md

 * The program will guide you on what to do next

 * After you are finidhed entering the stuuf, try to open the websites that you had typed in and see the magic happen

+* After the time you had entered is over, the site can be accessed again

 ## TODO list